 Ethical Guidelines for the Acceptance of Gifts and Donations

-Adopted by Council: 2017
+Adopted by Council: February 2020

-Review Date: 2020
+Review Date: Lent Term 2023

 1. Murray Edwards College was founded on benefaction and to achieve its further strategic objectives it depends on the solicitation and acceptance of further donations (from alumnae, friends, organisations, companies and charitable trusts and foundations) to enable it to achieve its strategic goals.
 The acceptance of benefactions can give rise to ethical considerations.